 Either way, experienced bartenders know when to leave someone alone.
 He’ll put his drink out when he’s ready for another one.
 You’ll get a lot of regular customers like this, and they’ll appreciate you not bothering them.

 So – that’s it.
-I started off with 25 types of bar customers and ended up with 31.
+I started off with 25 types of bar customers and ended up with 31 at this time.
 I’ll probably think of more at some point down the road.

 The important takeaway here is that a bartender is going to meet all kinds of different people.
 Overwhelmingly, the people that go into bars are some of the nicest people I’ve ever met.